microsoft/encoder-decoder-slm/README.md

 ```

 ### Text2text Inference
-We provide example inference code for a text2text model.
+We provide example inference code for a text2text encoder-decoder model that is trained for QA+context.
 Feel free to modify the `question` and `context` values in `src/mu/generate_text2text.py` if you want to try other examples.
 ```bash
 cd encoder-decoder-slm
 python -m mu.generate_text2text
 ```

 ### Text+image2text Inference
-We provide example inference code for a text+image2text model.
+We provide example inference code for a text+image2text encoder-decoder model that is trained for VQA.
 Several images are included under `artifacts/images` for you to try.
-Feel free to modify the `image_file` and `question` values in `src/mu/generate_text+image2text.py` if you want to try other examples.
+You can modify the `image_file` and `question` values in `src/mu/generate_text+image2text.py` if you want to try other examples.
 ```bash
 cd encoder-decoder-slm
 python -m mu.generate_text+image2text